 - take home your empty batteries, shampoo bottles etc

-- ask the restaurants to stop serving drinks in cans, or at least don’t buy them
+- ask the restaurants, hotels to stop serving drinks in plastic bottles, or at least don’t buy them

-- ask restaurants to stop serving plastic straws, plastic cups,
+- ask restaurants, hotels to stop serving plastic straws, plastic cups,

 - or avoid the global chains, that till sell coffee-to-go, food and drinks in plastic, as if recycling in Indonesia would exist

 - don’t get everything packed in small plastic bags

 - switch off the AC, lights, fans, laptops when you don’t need it

 - ask hotels to stop using small shampoo bottles but use refill dispensers in the shower

 - AND…stop bargaining to the last drop of blood and let “those hard working people” have some profit.
 You would not bargain at a Starbucks paying Rp.50.000 for a coffee neither

 - if the scooter is old, load and “stinky” and loud, ask for a new one and be ready to pay a bit more